finbourne/lusid-sdk-java-preview/sdk/docs/TransactionPortfoliosApi.md

     String filter = "filter_example"; // String | Expression with which to filter the result set.
 For example, to return only transactions with a transaction type of 'Buy', specify \"type eq 'Buy'\"               For more information about filtering LUSID results, see https://support.lusid.com/knowledgebase/article/KA-01914.
     List<String> propertyKeys = Arrays.asList(); // List<String> | A list of property keys from the 'Instrument' or 'Transaction' domain to decorate onto               transactions.
 These must have the format {domain}/{scope}/{code}, for example 'Instrument/system/Name' or               'Transaction/strategy/quantsignal'.
     String page = "page_example"; // String | The pagination token to use to continue listing transactions from a previous call to GetTransactions.
     Integer limit = 56; // Integer | When paginating, limit the number of returned results to this many.
-Defaults to 100 if not specified. try {
+The current behaviour is               to return all transactions if possible, but this will change to defaulting to 1000 if not specified in the future.
+It is recommended               to populate this field to enable pagination. try {
       VersionedResourceListOfTransaction result = apiInstance.getTransactions(scope, code, fromTransactionDate, toTransactionDate, asAt, filter, propertyKeys, page, limit);
       System.out.println(result);